 A Leave of Absence (LOA) is a temporary interruption in a Future Professional's program of study.
 LOA refers to the specific time period during a program when a Future Professional is not in attendance.
-A future professional granted a leave of absence that meets the criteria is not considered to have withdrawn, and no refund calculation is required.
 The school will typically allow a LOA for a minimum of fourteen (14) days and maximum of ninety days (90).
 Title IV recipients will be allowed no more than one leave of absence during any twelve month period with the maximum of sixty days (60).
 A Future Professional must request a Leave of Absence in writing stating the reason for the leave of absence for approval by the school owner or Administrator.
-If a future professional needs to take a leave of absence due to unforeseen circumstances that prevents the student from submitting documentation, the school owner or administrator will approve the leave of absence.
-They will need to provide documentation on or before they return from the leave of absence.
-The beginning date of the approved leave of absence would be determined by the school owner or administrator to be the first date the student was unable to attend the institution because of the unforeseen circumstance.
-If approved with the understanding the future professional will return, the official Leave will extend the contract period by the same number of days designated in the leave document or actually used by the Future Professional.
+If approved, the official Leave will extend the contract period by the same number of days designated in the leave document or actually used by the Future Professional.
 No re-entry fee will be charged if the Future Professional returns to class on or before the first class day schedule after the termination of the Leave of Absence.
 If a financial aid recipient takes a leave of absence the Future Professional's payment period is suspended during the Leave of Absence and no federal financial aid will be disbursed to Future Professionals while on a Leave of Absence.
 Upon the Future Professional's return, the Future Professional will resume the same program's payment period and will not be eligible for additional Title IV aid until the payment period has been completed.
 If the Future Professional is a Title IV loan recipient, the Future Professional will be informed of the effects that if the Future Professional's failure to return from a leave of absence may have to follow the Future Professional's loan repayment terms, including the expiration of the Future Professional's grace period.
 The contract addendum will be completed upon return from the LOA to extend the ending date by the applicable number of days.
 All approved leave of absences will be scheduled to begin on the first class day after the Future Professional's last physical day of attendance prior to beginning the Leave.
 A leave of absence will extend the student's contract period and maximum time frame by the same number of days taken in the leave of absence.